OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-get-values.md

 ## Get values, text, or formulas

-These examples show how to get values, text, and formulas from a range of cells.
+These code samples get values, text, and formulas from a range of cells.

 ### Get values from a range of cells